Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - Allows for **custom ticketing workflows**, enabling you to manage alerts and incidents like a real-world SOC team.

 ## Recap
 Today, I explored the concept of **ticketing systems** and introduced **OS Ticket** as a free, open-source tool to help track and manage security alerts.
-Tomorrow, I wwell cover how to install and configure **OS Ticket** for use in your SOC environment.
+Tomorrow, I will cover how to install and configure **OS Ticket** for use in your SOC environment.

 Stay tuned for the practical walkthrough Tomorrow!